krzemienski/awesome-video/README.md

 * [TenPennyTV/worker-ffmpeg](https://github.com/TenPennyTV/worker-ffmpeg)  - Worker that is used to transcode video to supported formats and resolutions - TenPennyTV/worker-ffmpeg
 * [This gist will generate an Intel QSV-enabled FFmpeg build using the open source Intel Media SDK.
 Testbed used: Ubuntu 18.04LTS.
 A fallback is also provided for the intel vaapi driver where needed.](https://gist.github.com/SeanMollet/0eed16e80630ab67532890a9d42132af)  - This gist will generate an Intel QSV-enabled FFmpeg build using the open source Intel Media SDK.
 Testbed used: Ubuntu 18.04LTS.
 A fallback is also provided for the intel vaapi driver where needed. ...
 * [Understanding Rate Control Modes (x264, x265, vpx)](https://slhck.info/video/2017/03/01/rate-control.html)  - What is “rate control”?
 It’s what a video encoder does when it decides how many bits to spend for a given frame.
 The goal of (lossy) video encoding is to sav...
-* [VCDP/FFmpeg-patch](https://github.com/VCDP/FFmpeg-patch)  - This repository contains a collection of FFmpeg* patches and samples to enable CNN model based video analytics capabilities (such as object detection, classification, recognition) in FFmpeg* framew... [unmaintained]
+* [VCDP/FFmpeg-patch](https://github.com/VCDP/FFmpeg-patch)  - This repository contains a collection of FFmpeg* patches and samples to enable CNN model based video analytics capabilities (such as object detection, classification, recognition) in FFmpeg* framew...
 * [WritingMinds/ffmpeg-android-java](https://github.com/WritingMinds/ffmpeg-android-java)  - Android java library for FFmpeg binary compiled using https://github.com/writingminds/ffmpeg-android - WritingMinds/ffmpeg-android-java
 * [albanie/shot-detection-benchmarks: A comparison of ffmpeg, Shotdetect and PySceneDetect for shot transition detection](https://github.com/albanie/shot-detection-benchmarks)  - A comparison of ffmpeg, Shotdetect and PySceneDetect for shot transition detection - albanie/shot-detection-benchmarks
 * [bcoudurier/FFmbc](https://github.com/bcoudurier/FFmbc)  - FFmpeg customized for broadcast and professional usage - bcoudurier/FFmbc